-The barrier films flexible electronics market is expected to witness significant development owing to substantial growth in the flexible electronics market.
+The global barrier films flexible electronics market is expected to witness significant development owing to substantial growth in the flexible electronics market.
 The printed electronics market is projected to grow at a CAGR of about 30.0% over the forecast period and is expected to pose a positive impact on the market growth.
 Development of devices in flexible form facilitates efficient performance and provides robust nature, lightweight, and versatility to the instrument.
-Increasing demand for electronic devices with low response time are expected to propel market growth over the forecast period.
+Increasing demand for electronic devices with low response time is expected to propel market growth over the forecast period.

 Electronic displays are chemically sensitive and have a high probability of reacting with the environment, which facilitates encapsulation of the devices to prevent them from chemicals, moisture, and oxygen.